hcsaba1982/ms-advanced/Advanced Training/3.network-policies-advanced/README.md

 ## 3.1.
 Define globalnetworkset for external endpoints

 In this lab, we will start by defining Calico globalnetworkset for external endpoint.
-This allows for matching sources and destinations foreigh to the cluster in network policies in a cloud-native way.
+This allows for matching sources and destinations foreign to the cluster in network policies in a cloud-native way.

 ```
 kubectl apply -f -<<EOF